wp-plugins/cpt-onomies/readme.txt

 *CPT-onomies* is a **multisite compatible** WordPress plugin that allows you to create very powerful taxonomies and, therefore, very powerful relationships between your posts.

-CPT-onomies are Custom-Post-Type powered taxonomies that function just like regular WordPress taxonomies, even allowing you to use core WordPress taxonomy functions, such as [get_terms()](http://codex.wordpress.org/Function_Reference/get_terms "get_terms()") and [wp_get_object_terms()](http://codex.wordpress.org/Function_Reference/wp_get_object_terms "wp_get_object_terms()"). *[Check out the CPT-onomy documentation](http://rachelcarden.com/cpt-onomies/documentation "CPT-onomy documentation") to see which core WordPress taxonomy functions work and when you'll need to access the plugin's CPT-onomy functions.*
+CPT-onomies are Custom-Post-Type-powered taxonomies that function just like regular WordPress taxonomies, even allowing you to use core WordPress taxonomy functions, such as [get_terms()](http://codex.wordpress.org/Function_Reference/get_terms "get_terms()") and [wp_get_object_terms()](http://codex.wordpress.org/Function_Reference/wp_get_object_terms "wp_get_object_terms()"). *[Check out the CPT-onomy documentation](http://rachelcarden.com/cpt-onomies/documentation "CPT-onomy documentation") to see which core WordPress taxonomy functions work and when you'll need to access the plugin's CPT-onomy functions.*

 CPT-onomies includes a custom post type manager, allowing you to create custom post types and register CPT-onomies **without touching one line of code!**